BCIT North Campus Infrastructure Project

 The North Campus Infrastructure Project at the British Columbia Institute of Technology (BCIT) in Burnaby, British Columbia is the recent recipient of the Envision Gold award for sustainable infrastructure.

 “The continuous community engagement throughout the North Campus Infrastructure Project has allowed BCIT to fully understand the needs of its community and to guide development and renewal opportunities that provide long-term benefits.
-This award further recognizes BCIT for its strong commitment and leadership in sustainability,” says Daniel Clement, BCIT director of Facilities Services.
+This award further recognizes BCIT for its strong commitment and leadership in sustainability,” said Kathy Kinloch, President of BCIT.

 Project context and scope